Ramapo Catskill Library System

 RCLS serves 47 chartered public libraries in urban, suburban and rural settings and is dedicated to meeting the needs of their communities.
 RCLS is also dedicated to the professional development and continuing education to member libraries' staff, directors and trustees for the training and skills development needed to support excellent library service.

-As a way of saying "thank you" to the many employees and volunteers of the Ramapo Catskill Library System and its member libraries Marist College is offering special tuition pricing to those individuals as well as their adult family members.
+As a way of saying "thank you" to the many employees and volunteers of the Ramapo Catskill Library System and its member libraries Marist College is offering special tuition pricing to those individuals as well as their immediate adult family members.

 Special Tuition Pricing